S Antliae

 S Antliae is a W Ursae Majoris-type eclipsing binary star in Antlia.

 Characteristics

-S Antilia is classed as an A-type W Ursae Majoris variable, since the primary is hotter than the secondary and the drop in magnitude is caused by the latter passing in front of the former.
-S Antilia varies in apparent magnitude from 6.27 to 6.83 over a period of 15.6 hours.
+S Antiliae is classed as an A-type W Ursae Majoris variable, since the primary is hotter than the secondary and the drop in magnitude is caused by the latter passing in front of the former.
+S Antiliae varies in apparent magnitude from 6.27 to 6.83 over a period of 15.6 hours.
 The system shines with a combined spectrum of A9V.

-The system's orbital period is 0.648 days.
-The stars' centres are an average of 3.31 times the sun's radius apart, which places their surfaces just 3.4 times the sun's radius apart.
-Thus, the two stars will eventually merge to form a single fast-spinning star.
+The system's orbital period is about 0.591 days.
+The stars' centres are an average of 3.82 times the Sun's radius apart.
+The system will evolve into an Algol variable.